arne7777777/Coursera_GettingCleaningData/CodeBook.md

 1. fBodyAccMag-std(): Magnitude of the FFT on standard deviation of the body acceleration
 1. fBodyBodyAccJerkMag-std(): Magnitude of the FFT on standard deviation of the jerk body acceleration
 1. fBodyBodyGyroMag-std(): Magnitude of the FFT on gyroscope signal
-1. fBodyBodyGyroJerkMag-std(): Magnitude ofthe FFT on the jerk gyroscope signal
+1. fBodyBodyGyroJerkMag-std(): Magnitude of the FFT on the jerk gyroscope signal